GlebBatykov/minerva/README.md

 The framework contains the `CLI` utility `Minerva`, which contains the following commands:

 - `create` - creates a project with a standard template;
-- `build` - builds the project according to the current parameters set in the app setting.json file of the project;
+- `build` - builds the project according to the current parameters set in the appsetting.json file of the project;
 - `clear` - clears the project build;
 - `run` - starts the project, if there is no project assembly, then pre-starts the assembly;
 - `debug` - runs the project with `VM` services for debugging, the compilation type of the launched assembly should be `JIT`;